Chat Commands & Cursor-Based Editing

 Nova analyzes your message to understand your intent:

-✅ Editing Commands (Nova edits your document):
+Editing Commands Nova edits your document directly:

 - "add a conclusion here"